 Rajasthan Tour Packages from Delhi

-The major cities in Rajasthan tour plan Rajasthan tour itinerary are Jaipur, Jodhpur, Ajmer, Pushkar, Kota, Udaipur, Jaisalmer, Mount Abu, Ranthambore, Sawai Madhopur, Bharatpur and Bikaner.
+The major cities in Rajasthan holiday packages from delhi are Jaipur, Jodhpur, Ajmer, Pushkar, Kota, Udaipur, Jaisalmer, Mount Abu, Ranthambore, Sawai Madhopur, Bharatpur and Bikaner.
 Jaipur is the capital city; Jodhpur, the historical capital of Marwar and presently the second largest after Jodhpur; Kota, located on the banks of Chambal river and the coaching hub of the country; Bikaner, the fourth largest city and known for Bikaneri Bhujiya by other local states; Ajmer, one of the oldest cities and located at the heart of the state; last but not the least, Udaipur, the ‘City of Lakes’.
 Now let us see them one by one.

 Out of all the major cities of Rajasthan, the first position is undoubtedly with Jaipur, the capital.
 In Jaipur, you can see numerous forts and palaces.
 The architecture is jaw dropping.
 The material used for them is tough.
 Hawa Mahal, Amer Fort, Jal Mahal, Nahargarh Fort, Central Museum, Ram Bagh Palace, Jantar Mantar, City Palace, etc are some world famous sites.
 There are temples, Bawaries, Gardens and Gates also in Jaipur that you can visit during budget Rajasthan tour packages.